richafnu/Viva/Viva/glint/reports/response-rate-report.md

 Customize the [email template for small teams](/viva/glint/communicate/results-rollout-templates) for managers of small teams or teams who have not met confidentiality requirements.
 This email lets them know what survey results they can see and share with their team.

   > [!TIP]
   > Send this email to any managers one day post-survey close.

+## Always-On survey response rate calculation

+Always-On surveys are open-ended and aren't calculated in the same manner as other Viva Glint survey types.
+Response rate percentage for Always-On surveys are calculated as follows:

+> Number of participants who submitted the survey divided by the total number of participants who started the survey.
+This includes respondants who may have submitted the survey more than once, which is permitted.